Getting started

 No, all inspections are conducted by a member of our team.

-Tenants are also advised of their obligations in paying rent in full and on time, prior to entering into a rental agreement.
-As the lease agreement is with YWCA your rent will always be paid.
+Tenants are advised of their obligations in paying rent in full and on time, prior to entering a Rentwell Rental Agreement.
+As your lease agreement will be with YWCA Canberra, your rent will always be paid.

 A tenant can terminate a tenancy by giving YWCA Canberra 21 days written notice to vacate.
 This can be issued prior to the expiration of the fixed term but must not take effect until after the fixed term has ended.

-We will work with you to ensure the rent set meets your needs as well as the tenant’s.
+We will work with you to ensure rent settings reflect both Rentwell’s affordability objectives and your needs as a property owner.

 Yes, if the property has a separate water meter that can be accurately measured the tenant will be billed directly for water usage.